syncfusion-content/wpf-docs/wpf/GridTreeControl/Columns.md

 _GridTree Static CellType_

-## TextBlock
+### TextBlock

 The TextBlock cell type allows you to display the values in the cells and also to edit the cells.
 When you need to display a read only content then you can choose TextBlock cell type.

-> _Note: The difference between the Static and TextBlock cell type is that the Static cell type draws the cell but the TextBlock cell type loads the cell with TextBlock._
+> Note: The difference between the Static and TextBlock cell type is that the Static cell type draws the cell but the TextBlock cell type loads the cell with TextBlock.

 The following is an example of how to define such a column.

 {%highlight xml%}

-[XAML]

 <syncfusion:GridTreeColumn Width="130" MappingName="FirstName">